Resources for Parents

-We encourage youth – particularly those under-18 – to contact their parents and let them know they are safe.
-If your child is a minor and they are staying with us – if they don’t call you, we will call you within 48 hours.
+We encourage youth–particularly those under 18–to contact their parents and let them know they are safe.
+If your child is a minor and they are staying with us we will call you within 48 hours (if they don’t call you).
 You’re welcome to call and leave messages for your youth.
-(907-374-5678) For everyones safety, we don’t confirm the names of the youth staying with us to those who call.
+(907-374-5678) For everyone’s safety, we don’t confirm the names of the youth staying with us to those who call.

 What do you provide?

-We provide basic emergency shelter services – a place to sleep safe and have immediate needs met.
-However, we are well connected with local agencies and programs and are able to share those connections and resources with the youth who seek our services.
+We provide basic emergency shelter services that include a safe place to sleep and access to immediate needs.
+In addition, we are well connected with local agencies and programs and share those resources with the youth who seek our services.

 — NRS (@1800RUNAWAY) March 22, 2015